xerial/larray/README.md

  * Fast memory allocation
    * LArray internally uses concurrent memory allocator suited to multi-threaded programs, which is faster than the default JVM memory allocator.
  * LArray can be used as DirectBuffer
-   * Enables zero-copy transfer to/from File, network, etc.
+   * Enables zero-copy transfer to/from files, network, etc.
  * Rich set of operations for LArray[A]
    * map, filter, reduce, zip, etc.